broadinstitute/warp/wreleaser/README.md

 $ wreleaser info list Arrays ExomeGermlineSingleSample # Gets all releases for Arrays and ExomeGermlineSingleSample pipelines

 $ wreleaser info list CEMBA Optimus --latest # Gets the latest releases for CEMBA and Optimus pipelines

+$ wreleaser info list CEMBA Optimus --latest --output=foo.json # Gets the latest releases for CEMBA and Optimus pipelines and write it to foo.json
 ```

 #### `wreleaser reset`